How to Start a $500K/Year Auto Repair Shop (2023)

 You should also be aware that businesses and consumers under 45 years old generate the most revenue.

-Lucky Sing told us he is on track to make over $500,000 with three employees this year.
-That means he’s making around $125,000 per employee (including himself).
+Lucky Sing told us he was on track to make over $500,000 with three employees in 2022.
+That means he was making around $125,000 per employee (including himself).

 Operating Expenses